- Commissioner Projects

 The railroad station was built in 1926 in the grand neoclassical style of the period.
 It featured a 70 x 80 foot sky-lighted octagonal waiting room with marble wainscoting, ornamental ceiling, and terrazzo floor.
 Although subsequently altered, all of these original features will be restored.
 This important landmark will be reborn as a community space available to the public for rental at a nominal charge for health fairs, art shows and other social functions.

-Phase 3 and 4 - Train Platforms, Canopies, Stairs and Elevators
+Phase 3 & 4 Train Platforms Canopies Stairs & Elevators

-Secure (electronic) door lock/release hardware on entrance door
+- Secure (electronic) door lock/release hardware on the entrance door